The Snowling Queen

 WENDELL: No kindly guest is he who'd charge, and mark,

-His host in kind and spur her on to spill.
+His host in kind and spur her on to tell.

 Oh, then, perhaps in place, you'd make a game,